 If you have time, I would find a bench and sit for a while.
 In the stillness, you’re more likely to see birds.
 The Glenorchy Walkway is not generally very busy, and oftentimes you’ll have the entire boardwalk area to yourself!

 Related Read: The Glenorchy Walkway is one of the best free activities you can do with kids in Queenstown!

 Parking on Glenorchy-Paradise Road

 The Glenorchy Walkway Boardwalk is actually located right next to Glenorchy-Paradise Road.
-Many people cut the walk short by just parking on this road and walking about 50 meters or so directly to the lagoon and boardwalk.
+Many people cut the walk short by just parking on this road and walking about 50 meters (150 feet) or so directly to the lagoon and boardwalk.